MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.15.0 =
+29.01.2023: Bug-Fix of Admin Settings for clean activation process.
+Cleanup /inc directory.
+Added an option to hide the elevation chart.
+Swiper CSS settings corrected for object-fit.
+Added margin settings in elevationClass.js to get correct height of elevation charts.
+Clean-up elevationClass.js.
+Correction of CSS-selectors for updateCSS functions in JS.
+Admin parameter table: settings with no shortcode added to table.

 = 0.14.1 =
 25.01.2023: PHP code correction for new Admin settings finalized.

 = 0.14.0 =
 3.12.2022: Admin Settings Page and option handling revised.
 Minimum PHP Version = 7.3 now!
 Please update your server.
 Start using of TypeScript and webpack handling.
 10.12.2022: Admin Settings for swiper and Elevation chart updated with colour options.
 Bug fix in GPX-file parsing for small elevations and in ThumbnailClass for loop mode.

 = 0.13.1 =
 1.11.2022: Swiper Slider added.
-Fotos and Videos are now possible.
+Photos and Videos are now possible.
 Own development of thumbnail bar with shortcode parameters.
 No gutenberg or admin settings at the moment.
             Fslight box form another plugin from me is used as lightbox for Swiper.
             Webpack dynamic bundling of JS-files, so simplified script loading in WordPress (get out off the dependency hell) 2.11.2022: Test with WP 6.1.
 Works!.
 Minor CSS update.